-The City of Ottawa's Guide for Older Adults gives an overview of the many City-led programs and services available to enhance the lives of older residents.
+The City of Ottawa's Guide for Older Adults provides an overview of the many City-led programs and services that are available to enhance the lives of older residents.

-As Chair of the City's Community and Protective Services Committee, I am pleased with the information in this guide.
-I trust that you will discover information about the various programs and services to help you live healthy active lives.
+As Chair of the City's Community and Protective Services Committee, I am pleased with the scope of information contained in this guide.
+I trust that you will discover information about the various programs and services that are offered to assist you in living healthy active lives.
 Your well-being is our priority.

-As the older population continues to grow, the City remains committed to enhancing the quality of life of older residents.
-Through the Older Adult Plan, we are taking steps to make policies, services, facilities and programs more accessible and responsive to the needs and interests of older persons.

-This guide is an example of the work by the City to make Ottawa an age-friendly city.
-I hope it will help you find the City programs and services you need.
+As the older population continues to grow, the City of Ottawa remains committed to enhancing the quality of life of older residents.
+Through the Older Adult Plan 2015-2018, the City is taking concrete steps to make policies, services, facilities and programs more accessible and responsive to the needs and interests of older persons.
+This guide represents an example of the work undertaken by the City to make Ottawa an age-friendly city and I hope it will help you find the City programs and services you need.

-For more information, please visit ottawa.ca or call 3-1-1 and speak to one of our staff.
+If you require more information, please visit ottawa.ca or call 3-1-1 and speak to one of our staff members.